-Em ergency Procedures 8
+Emer Emergency Procedures

 1. Off-site Procedures 9

 2. Record Keeping and Reporting 9

 2.1 First Aid & Accident Record Form 9

-2.2 Reporting to the HSE 10
+2.2 Reporting to the HSE

 2.3 Notifying Parents 11

 2.4 Reporting to Ofsted & Child Protection Services 11

 3. Storage of Medication (Links to Supporting children in school with medical conditions policy) 11

 4. Illnesses & Allergies 11

 5. Consent 12

-6. Monitoring & Review 12
+6. 6.
+Monitoring & Review

-For Internal Use
+For I nternal Use

-App endix 1: List of appointed persons for First Aid and/or trained First Aiders 13
+Appendix 1: List of appointed persons for First Aid and/or trained First Aiders

-App endix 2: Accident Recording Form 14

-App endix 3: Assessnet Accident Report Form 15
+Appendix 2: Assessnet Accident Report Form

-App endix 4: First Aid Training Log 16
+Appendix 3: First Aid Training Log

-App endix 5: What to do if you need to clean up bodily fluids 17
+Appe Appendix 4: What to do if you need to clean up bodily fluids

-Appendix 6:Blood Borne Viruses Risk Assessment
+Appendix 5: Blood Borne Viruses Risk Assessment